 - Have the child draw pictures for the board.

 - Decorate with something used in the experiment like the candy wrappers.

-The goal for our experiments: Our children have regularly done well at the school, region and state science fairs in Texas, but our main goal is to help kids to enjoy science and consider a STEM (science, technology, engineering, and math) career.
+The goal for our experiments: Our children have regularly done well at the school, region, and state science fairs in Texas, but our main goal is to help kids to enjoy science and consider a career in STEM (science, technology, engineering, and math).

 Be sure to cite your sources: You are welcome to use any of our project ideas in your science fair project, but you will need to include the information about this website in your bibliography along with any of the videos you might use.

 Questions & Answers

 Question: Which grade levels could do this science fair project?